gateio/gateapi-java/docs/FuturesApi.md

 Countdown cancel orders

-When the timeout set by the user is reached, if there is no cancel or set a new countdown, the related pending orders will be automatically cancelled.
-This endpoint can be called repeatedly to set a new countdown or cancel the countdown.
-For example, call this endpoint at 30s intervals, each countdown&#x60;timeout&#x60; is set to 30s.
-If this endpoint is not called again within 30 seconds, all pending orders on the specified &#x60;market&#x60; will be automatically cancelled, if no &#x60;market&#x60; is specified, all market pending orders will be cancelled.
-If the &#x60;timeout&#x60; is set to 0 within 30 seconds, the countdown timer will expire and the cacnel function will be cancelled.
+Heartbeat detection for contract orders: When the user-set &#x60;timeout&#x60; time is reached, if neither the existing countdown is canceled nor a new countdown is set, the relevant contract orders will be automatically canceled.
+This API can be called repeatedly to set a new countdown or cancel the countdown.
+Usage example: Repeatedly call this API at 30-second intervals, setting the &#x60;timeout&#x60; to 30 (seconds) each time.
+If this API is not called again within 30 seconds, all open orders on your specified &#x60;market&#x60; will be automatically canceled.
+If the &#x60;timeout&#x60; is set to 0 within 30 seconds, the countdown timer will terminate, and the automatic order cancellation function will be disabled.

 ### Example